kg-bnu/EVGeoQA/README.md

 ## Dataset Availability

 ⚠️ **Note:** This work is currently under review.
 The complete dataset and the associated code repository will be made publicly available upon acceptance of the paper.

+   For reference, we have provided sample data in the /datasets folder, including charging station details, surrounding POI information, and example QA pairs

 ---